Lady Notorious

 • A murder mystery centered on a tontine seemed like a natural plot, since winning a tontine depends on everyone else dying.
 You’ll find other tontines in the movie and book The Wrong Box, in Something Fishy by P. G. Wodehouse (in this case, marriage rather than death eliminated members), and even an episode of The Simpsons (“Raging Abe Simpson and His Grumbling Grandson in ‘The Curse of the Flying Hellfish’ ”).

 • In the initial pitch to my editor (before I wrote either Lady Rogue or Lady Notorious), Charles was killed before the events of Lady Notorious while investigating a case.
-But he was too much fun in Lady Rogue, so not only did I not kill him off in the next book, I gave him his own secondary romance.
+But he was too much fun in Lady Rogue, so not only did I not kill him off, I gave him his own secondary romance.

 • George’s experiments in photography—not that he calls it that!—led me to research early photographic methods.
-There’s quite a bit of chemistry involved in getting an image to imprint on paper.
-Some of my favorite tidbits were the striking blue paper images of the cyanotype method, which was invented too late to appear in the book, and the reaction of silver iodide and cold water, which does appear in one scene.
+There’s quite a bit of chemistry involved in imprinting an image.
+Some of my favorite findings were the striking blue prints of the cyanotype method, which was invented too late to appear in the book, and the reaction of silver iodide and cold water, which does appear in one scene.

 • The image described in the epilogue is a reference to the earliest surviving photograph, made in reality about 6 years after George’s.